YouwangDeng/YouwangDeng.github.io/_posts/2019-07-04-Leetcode-String-Notes.md

 - `length -1`
 - `Edge case` consideration, `detail case problem`
 - use `Integer.MAX_VALUE / 10` and `Integer.MAX_VALUE % 10` to check `overflow`
+- string is a linear structure, could use `Dynamic Programming` to solve `optimization problems`